Seasonal magazine for the Toronto arts institution, TIFF

-Published in print and digital editions three times a year, this magazine is the official guide to all things TIFF – both on and offscreen.
+Published in print and digital editions three times a year from 2010 until 2020, this magazine was the official guide to all things TIFF — both on and offscreen.

 Many people know TIFF only as the Toronto International Film Festival that runs every September, but since 2010, TIFF has operated TIFF Bell Lightbox, a year-round home for the organization complete with cinemas, restaurants, exhibition spaces and a library.
 180° was designed to showcase this side of the organization’s activities: its film screenings, exhibitions, and numerous charitable and philanthropic initiatives.